Olympic swimmer Missy Franklin inspires tragedy-hit Colorado

 That Franklin would use the world stage to reach out to people back home in the wake of the shooting and earlier deadly wildfires is no surprise to close friend and high school swimming teammate Abby Cutler.

-Franklin and Cutler will be entering their final year this autumn at Regis Jesuit High School in Aurora, the Denver suburb where residents are struggling to cope with the movie theater massacre.
+Franklin and Cutler will be entering their final year this autumn at Regis Jesuit High School in Aurora, the Denver suburb where residents are struggling to cope with the movie theatre massacre.

 Aurora Mayor Steve Hogan, who has been the public face of the tragedy at news conferences, funerals and hospital visits to wounded victims, said Franklin's mention of the people affected by the shootings was a welcome message.